-First aid prerequisites: For prerequisite purposes, the Lifesaving Society accepts Standard First Aid certifications provided by training agencies approved by the Government of Prince Edward Island.
-The approved agencies are listed on the Society's website.
+First aid prerequisites: For prerequisite purposes, the Lifesaving Society accepts Intermediate First Aid certifications provided by training agencies approved by the Government of Prince Edward Island.
+The list of approved agencies are listed on the Society's website.
 The Society updates the list as additional training agencies are approved by the Prince Edward Island government.